pyocd/pyOCD/README.md

 The latest pyOCD package is available [on PyPI](https://pypi.python.org/pypi/pyOCD/) as well as [on GitHub](https://github.com/pyocd/pyOCD/releases).

-To install the latest prerelease version from the HEAD of the master branch, you can do the following:
+To install the latest prerelease version from the HEAD of the `develop` branch, you can do the following:

 ```
-$ python3 -mpip install --pre -U git+https://github.com/pyocd/pyOCD.git
+$ python3 -mpip install --pre -U git+https://github.com/pyocd/pyOCD.git@develop
 ```

 You can also install directly from the source by cloning the git repository and running: